AmeriCares: Budget, contributions, fundraising approaches, donations

-According to Americare's 2017 IRS 990 information provided by ProPublica, the Americares Foundation was reported to have reached a total revenue of 2.79 billion dollars in contributions for the fiscal year-end of 2017.
-In the 2017 report, Americares’ total functional expenses were reported at 1.92 billion dollars; with the majority of it being charitable services.
+According to Americare's 2017 IRS 990 information provided by ProPublica, the AmeriCares Foundation was reported to have reached a total revenue of 2.79 billion dollars in contributions for the fiscal year-end of 2017.
+In the 2017 report, AmeriCares’ total functional expenses were reported at 1.92 billion dollars; with the majority of it being charitable services.
 For that year, professional fundraising fees were recorded at 1.13 million dollars.

-According to 2019 data collected by Forbes, Americares was number 10 on the list of the top 100 largest charities in the United States.
-In that same 2019 report, Forbes also recorded that Americares reached a total revenue of 1 billion dollars in private donations; with a 127% donor dependency rate.
-For that year also, Americares was reported to earn $318 million in net assets.
-Forbes rated Americares a score of 99% in charitable commitment for the year 2019; with Americares reported to have spent 1.3 billion dollars on charitable services expenses, 5 million dollars on management and general expenses and 11 million dollars in fundraising.
+According to 2019 data collected by Forbes, AmeriCares was number 10 on the list of the top 100 largest charities in the United States.
+In that same 2019 report, Forbes also recorded that AmeriCares reached a total revenue of 1 billion dollars in private donations; with a 127% donor dependency rate.
+For that year also, AmeriCares was reported to earn $318 million in net assets.
+Forbes rated AmeriCares a score of 99% in charitable commitment for the year 2019; with AmeriCares reported to have spent 1.3 billion dollars on charitable services expenses, 5 million dollars on management and general expenses and 11 million dollars in fundraising.
 The highest amount of compensation to an individual employee for 2021 was $506,885.

 Global medical assistance

 Assistance and aid

-Globally, Americares delivers free medical aid including prescription and over-the-counter medicines, nutritional supplements, surgical and wound care supplies, hospital supplies and diagnostics and laboratory equipment with the support of corporate and financial donors.
+Globally, AmeriCares delivers free medical aid including prescription and over-the-counter medicines, nutritional supplements, surgical and wound care supplies, hospital supplies and diagnostics and laboratory equipment with the support of corporate and financial donors.

 The nonprofit sends aid to institutions through partner organizations located in the United States and countries around the world.
 The institutions include thousands of general and specialty hospitals, outpatient clinics, community health programs, hospice residences, rehabilitation centers and homes for children and the elderly.

-Americares also works to create or improve existing health care programs that target specific health issues, including maternal health, child health, malnutrition, cholera and chronic diseases.
+AmeriCares also works to create or improve existing health care programs that target specific health issues, including maternal health, child health, malnutrition, cholera and chronic diseases.

-Americares in the United States
+AmeriCares in the United States

-Americares supplies medicine and medical supplies to more than 400 free and charitable health care clinics across the U.S. Americares provides emergency relief as well as vaccinations to low income Americans.
+AmeriCares supplies medicine and medical supplies to more than 400 free and charitable health care clinics across the U.S. AmeriCares provides emergency relief as well as vaccinations to low income Americans.
 The nonprofit also responds to disasters (hurricanes, tornadoes, floods, wildfires, etc.) in the U.S. by sending medicine and emergency relief supplies including bottled water, hygiene kits and household cleaning kits.

 Medical Outreach Program

-Americares Medical Outreach Program donates medical products to U.S.-based health care professionals bringing medical care to disadvantaged or isolated areas around the world.
+AmeriCares Medical Outreach Program donates medical supplies to U.S.-based healthcare professionals who provide medical care to disadvantaged or isolated areas around the world.
 The services offered by these field volunteers range from primary care to specialty surgeries.
-Each year Americares supports over 1,000 medical outreach trips in approximately 80 countries, with primary medications, anesthesia, surgical supplies, nutritional supplements, and over-the-counter products.
-Volunteer teams treat over 700,000 primary care patients and perform 40,000 surgeries a year.
+Each year, AmeriCares supports over 1,000 medical outreach trips in approximately 80 countries, with primary medications, anesthesia, surgical supplies, nutritional supplements, and over-the-counter products.
+Volunteer teams treat over 700,000 primary care patients and perform approximately 40,000 surgeries annually.